What is an Environmental, Social, and Governance (ESG)?

 3. Research Peers’ ESG Reports

-This kind of research also helps you steer clear of those common mistakes we often see.
-Frankly, learning from what worked (and what didn’t) for others is just a smart and incredibly efficient approach to things.
+The type of research also helps you avoid such common errors we see.
+In all honesty, learning from what has worked (and not worked) for others is just a smart and super-efficient way to do things.

 4. Determine ESG Materiality